Every artist was first an amateur. ~ Ralph Waldo Emerson

 On starting: there is no single easy way.
 Everyone is different.
 There are tricks I list in this essay on writing hacks, but some or one will work for you.
 The truth is how you start doesn’t matter, but if you wait for a perfect way you’ll never get started.
 If that essay doesn’t help, here’s additional advice:

 - Plan to come back.
-One trick that helps is to remember that the real work in writing is editing.
-I plan to come back later and revise, cut, rewrite and do all kinds of work later on.
-The “writing” part is just the beginning and believing this has a freeing effect.
-When I sit down with a blank page I have no preconceptions.
-I just start writing and plan to figure it all out later once there are a few pages of rambles and rants to work from.
+One trick is to remember that the real work in writing is editing, something that only begins when you finish a first draft.
+I plan to come back later and revise, cut, rewrite and do all kinds of work for the second draft.
+The “writing” part is just the beginning.
+Having faith in the next draft has a freeing effect.
+There’s no pressure to get things right, or even to make them good, on the first draft.

 - Go chronological.
 In your case you’re writing about things that have happened, or are happening to you.
 Great.
 Pick a date, say a week before the fire, and write about what happened every day from them to now.
 It could be as simple as two or three facts per day, or memories per day, or your recollection of your thoughts on those days, whatever you like.
 But anchor on time as the spine of your writing.
 It creates an easy way to divide up your memories, and to trigger thoughts or recollections.
 You then might choose to go to your family and friends and get their stories and recollections on every day, giving you even more material to work from.